Jeanne Quint Benoliel: Early life and education

 Jeanne Carolyn Quint Benoliel was born in 1919 in National City, California.
 Benoliel attended San Diego High School, graduating in 1937.
 In her last year of high school, she decided to become a nurse, and attended San Diego State College to get her nursing prerequisites.
 She completed a nursing diploma in 1941 at St. Luke's Hospital in San Francisco, California.
 Benoliel found her first job as a San Diego County Nurse working with tuberculosis patients, and later joined the Army Nurse Corps during World War II, serving from 1934-1946.
 She was stationed for nearly two years in New Guinea and the Philippines, where many of her patients suffered from tropical diseases such as malaria and dengue fever.
 After her time in the Army, she returned to the West Coast.
 Using the GI bill, Benoliel went on to earn a B.S. degree in Nursing Education at Oregon State University in 1948 while working as a staff nurse, surgical nursing instructor, and educational director in Oregon and California.

 Benoliel stated that she was “committed to the idea that work was something women did until they married and had a family.”
-In 1949, she married a man named Wilson Sherrill.
-Just two years later, he was diagnosed with a serious mental illness and she was forced to commit him to a state mental hospital.
-In 1953, she divorced him and returned to school at the University of California, Los Angeles.